plating, anodizing, & finishing Q&As since 1989

 - Laurel, Montana

 My suggestion is rather odd sounding but I have just finished my blade using this technique it requires a lot of elbow grease but definitely works wonders .
 I use 1000 then 1200 sandpaper both used along the length of the blade from tip down to hilt or other way round if you prefer.
-Then I get loads of 2500 grit paper and a can of brass polish (must be abrasive type check it by applying some to a spoon if it dries to a white residue it's the right stuff) Brasso [linked by editor to product info at Amazon] works well its our local stuff not sure how available it is but its what I use then apply a thin layer to the blade and run the 2500 grit paper along the grain of the scratches till the polish dries then wipe the residue from the blade and repeat as many times as is required it works and you get a great workout big biceps when your done.
+Then I get loads of 2500 grit paper and a can of brass polish (must be abrasive type check it by applying some to a spoon if it dries to a white residue it's the right stuff) Brasso [adv: item on eBay & Amazon] works well its our local stuff not sure how available it is but its what I use then apply a thin layer to the blade and run the 2500 grit paper along the grain of the scratches till the polish dries then wipe the residue from the blade and repeat as many times as is required it works and you get a great workout big biceps when your done.

 If you have issues with this technique please voice them I might be able to improve my technique or help you better understand it.